 Student's name: Date:

 Course Faculty involved with this Learning Plan:

 Briefly state the problem:

 What do I need to accomplish?

 Steps to resolution - how will I accomplish these objectives?

 What resources will I need?

 How will I demonstrate that I have reached my objectives?

 What constitutes satisfactory performance for me?

 What constitutes unsatisfactory performance for me?

 Date for review of progress

 Date for completion of the Learning Plan

 Student Signature Date

+Addition Site Visit Paguired: Vos

 Addition Site Visit Required: Yes No

 Faculty Reviewer Signature Date

-Preceptor Evaluation of Student, Student Self-Evaluation and Faculty Evaluation of Student Student's Name: # of Hours Completed: Preceptor's Name: Course Title & #:
+Preceptor Evaluation of Student, Student Self-Evaluation and Faculty Evaluation of Student Student's Name: # of Hours Completed:

-- Tree-plot 3 Name Course 1 nio a " COMPETENCY AREA: Professionalism Strongly Agree Agree Disagree Strongly Disagree Does Not Apply The student presents cases in an organized manner.
+Preceptor's Name: Course Title & #: - COMPETENCY AREA: Professionalism Strongly Agre e Agree Disagree Strongly Disagree Does Not Apply The student presents cases in an organized manner.
 2. The student maintains confidentiality and adheres to HIPAA.
 3. The student performs appropriate examinations on the patient.
 4. The student analyzes and interprets problems correctly.
-5. The student incorporates patient/family cultural preference, beliefs, and traditions into the management plan.
+5. The student incorporates patient/family cultural preference, beliefs, and traditions into the managemen t plan.
 6. The student demonstrates appropriate clinical judgement.
 7. The student demonstrates efficient use of time.
 8. The student assumes responsibility.
 9. The student has strong oral presentation skills.
 10. The student exercises sound judgement.
 11. The student pays attention to detail.
 12. The student has a strong work ethic.
 13. The student demonstrates critical thinking in planning for the optimal patient outcome.
 14. The student's appearance, demeanor, and reliability is appropriate.
 15. The student responds well to constructive criticism and feedback.
 16. The student establishes general patient acceptance/rapport.
 17. The student provides the patient with empathy and support.
-COMPETENCY AREA: Scientific Foundation CONSISTENT & Self directed Fairly Consistent MODERATE guidance needed Considerable Guidance Needed Does Not Apply Critically analyzes data and evidence for improving advanced nursing practice.
+COMPETENCY AREA: Scientific Foundation CONSISTENT directed & Self Fairly Consister MODERATE guidance needed Considerable Guidance Needed Does Not Apply Critically analyzes data and evidence for improving advanced nursing practice.
 Integrates knowledge from the humanities and sciences within the context of nursing science.
-3. Translates research and other forms of knowledge to improve practice processes and outcomes.
-4. Develops new practice approaches based on the integration of research, theory, and practice knowledge.
-CONSISTENT & Self F-1-t- MODERATE Considerable Does Not Apply COMPETENCY AREA: Leadership directed Fairly Consistent guidance needed Guidance Needed Does Not Apply Assumes complex and advanced leadership roles to initiate and guide change.
-Provides leadership to foster collaboration with multiple stakeholders (e.g., patients, community, integrated health care teams, and policy makers) to improve health care.
-Demonstrates leadership that uses critical and reflective thinking.
+Integrates knowledge from the numanities and sciences within the context of nursing science.
+Translates research and other forms of knowledge to improve practice processes and outcomes.
+Develops new practice approaches based on the integration of research, theory, and practice knowledge to improve practice processes and editorines. lge.
+COMPETENCY AREA: Leadership CONSISTENT directed & Self Fairly Consister MODERATE guidance needed Considerable Guidance Needed Does Not Apply Assumes complex and advanced leadership roles to initiate and guide change.
+2. Provides leadership to foster collaboration with multiple stakeholders (e.g., patients, community, integring health care teams, and policy makers) to improve health care. rated Demonstrates leadership that uses critical and reflective thinking.
+L. 1